ETL¶

 - The rules

-encodes so-called "term-mapping" - how to map raw values into OHDSI concept IDs for the output.
-These are setup as lambda functions and passed to the object'sdefine
+jsonencodes so-called "term-mapping" - how to map raw values into OHDSI concept IDs for the output.
+These are setup as lambda functions and passed to the object'sdefinefunction

 - Processing of the